jehopark/FoDSxSMU/Day5_lecture_slides.md

 1. Sort `flights` to find the most delayed flights.
 Find the flights that left earliest.

-1. Which flights travelled the farthest?
-Which travelled the shortest?
+1. Which flights traveled the farthest?
+Which traveled the shortest?

 Data Transformation: Select columns with select()
 ==================